QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

         plt.show()

-Under the dynamics associated with the baseline model, the price path is higher with the Markov perfect equilibrium robust decision rules than it is with decision rules for the ordinary Markov perfect equilibrium
+Under the dynamics associated with the baseline model, the price path is higher with the Markov perfect equilibrium robust decision rules than it is with decision rules for the ordinary Markov perfect equilibrium.

-So is the industry output path
+So is the industry output path.

 To dig a little beneath the forces driving these outcomes, we want to plot :math:`q_{1t}` and :math:`q_{2t}` in the Markov perfect equilibrium with robust firms and to compare them with corresponding objects